 Sokka shouldered the one bag that he had brought with him on his trip, tightened the weapon holster around his waist, and crossed the threshold into Toph's house with two decisive steps.

-That same day, he sent a messenger hawk to the South Pole to let his children and grandchildren know that he had finally found a nice, warm place to retire with an old friend.
+That same day, he went down to the pier to alert the crew and his daughter of the plan, then sent a messenger hawk to the South Pole to let his other children and grandchildren know that he had finally found a nice, warm place to retire with an old friend.
 Contrary to Toph's most optimistic expectations, which entailed a dreadful family feud that ended with sore feelings all around, they soon after received an enthusiastic response from his family.
 When Sokka opened the tube fastened to the messenger hawk's back, he withdrew a tightly rolled stack of letters—one from each relative, wishing him the best in his settlement and promising to visit as soon as they could.
 The smallest of the children had included a drawing that Sokka described to Toph as "a lumpier version of me, though I think he was going for muscular."

 "He must have gotten his drawing skills from you," she said, smiling at the gesture and feeling guilty all the same.
 Later, when she approached him to apologize for tearing him from his family, he dismissed her concern with the reassurance that it was what he wanted, and that was the end of it.

 Lin burst into tears at the news and assaulted Sokka with an embrace strong enough to knock him over.
 After the details had been arranged, she visited once a month and only ever had nice things to say.
 For Toph, that was perhaps the greatest relief of all.